 Currently, the lounge is open 24 hours a day.
 Please treat the lounge with respect and clean up after yourself.

 If you need an escort after a late night of studying call Cornell Police at 607-255-7373.
 A member of their escort team will walk you back to your residence hall.
 This service operates from 8:00pm-2:00am Sunday through Thursday and 8:00pm-1:00am Friday and Saturday while classes are in session.

-Sarah Schupp's (Undergraduate Experience Coordinator) office is located directly next to the lounge.
+Sarah Schupp's (Undergraduate Experience and Outreach Coordinator) office is located directly next to the lounge.
 Feel free to stop by to ask questions about the major and how to get connected with campus resources.
 Students may reserve the lounge for economics related programming and a projector may be set up.
 Contact Sarah at email@example.com for more information or if you have a suggestion for the lounge.

 Economics Tutoring Center (ETC)

 The tutoring center is supported financially by the Cornell Economics Department, which receives support from both ILR and the College of Arts and Sciences and is staffed by undergraduates under the supervision of Dr. Jennifer Wissink, Senior Lecturer, and Associate Director of Undergraduate Studies, Department of Economics.
 The ETC tutors are able to help with concepts from introductory microeconomics, introductory macroeconomics, intermediate microeconomics and macroeconomics and econometrics.
 In addition to having demonstrated skills in economics, the ETC tutors have excellent information technology skills.
 The tutoring center is equipped with a computer and Internet access.
 Students looking for assistance can be shown where to find help with specific concepts and general "computer-related" problems.